 4. Before opening your eyes, make a call on where the putt finished.
 E.g. short-right, long-left or holed it!

 5.When you open your eyes and see where the ball has come to rest, grade yourself on how close you were to the putt you felt.
 E.g. If you missed long-left and you called it:

 Long-left = 2 points

 If you holed it and you called it, give yourself 3 points.

 If you holed it and you called a miss, give yourself 2 points.

-The reason I have developed a scoring system for this exercise is that I strongly believe you should always practice with pressure.
-The more you can do this, instead of practicing consequence-free, the more you can feel comfortable when you feel pressure on the golf course.
-Over time, this exercise will heighten your feel for putts of all distances, build a more confident putting stroke, and ultimately lower scores.
+The reason I have developed a scoring system for this exercise is that I strongly believe you should always include some pressurized practice.
+The more you can do this, instead of practicing “consequence-free”, the more you can get “comfortable feeling uncomfortable” when you feel pressure on the golf course.
+Over time, this exercise will heighten your feel for putts of all distances, build a more confident putting stroke, and ultimately lower your scores.